ThamaraDasantha/Microcomputers_lab4_Group5/README.md

 # Microcomputers_lab5
+## Objectives

+The main objective of this lab is to develop a small water level controlling system of a water tank using the knowledge of interrupts and other programming techniques of PIC16F877A

 ## Introduction

 The primary purpose of this lab is to construct a modest water level regulating system for a water tank using the knowledge of interrupts and other programming techniques of PIC16f877A.
 PIC16F877A is a pic microcontroller that is utilized in a variety of tasks.
 This microcontroller also has a significant amount of use in the circuits of digital electronics.